MantisBase v0.3.7

 Example:

-curl -X POST http://localhost:7070/api/v1/auth/logout \
+curl -X POST http://localhost:7070/api/v1/auth/users/logout \

 -H "Authorization: Bearer <token>"

-👤 Setup Admin
+👤 Admin Setup and Authentication

 🔐 Using Tokens